Visual Arts Building 117 ~ 260-481-6709

 Credit by Self-Acquired Competency is at the discretion of the department and evaluated on an individual basis.

-All advanced level studio courses may be repeated up to a maximum of 18 credits, however, financial aid may not cover the cost of a class beyond two enrollments.
+Some advanced level studio courses may be repeated up to a maximum of 18 credits, however, financial aid may not cover the cost of a class beyond two enrollments.

 No courses may be repeated in Graphic Design or Imaging and Photography concentrations.